Steph-Chong/scores/docs/paper.md

 # 1 Statement of Need

+Labelled, n-dimensional data is widely used in many scientific fields.
+The Earth system science community makes heavy use of physics-based and machine learning models, both to process observations (such as identifying land use from satellite data) and to make predictions about the future (such as forecasting the weather).
+These models, predictions and forecasts undergo verification and evaluation to assess their correctness.

-The purpose of this software is (a) to mathematically verify and validate models and predictions and (b) to foster research into new scores and metrics.
+The purpose of `scores` is (a) to mathematically verify and validate models and predictions and (b) to foster research into new scores and metrics.

-Labelled n-dimensional (multi-dimensional) data is widely used in the Earth system sciences.
+`scores` handles dimensionality and weighting (e.g. latitude weighting) more effectively than commonly-used data science packages.
 While there are existing open source Python packages for verifying labelled n-dimensional data (see section 1.4), none of these packages offer all of the key benefits of `scores`.

 ## 1.1 Key Benefits of `scores`